narendnp/rembg-web/README.md

    [Install]
    WantedBy=multi-user.target
    ```
-   Save the file and quit nano.
+   Save the file and quit.
 3. Reload systemd, enable the service, and start it:
    ```bash
    sudo systemctl daemon-reload